-Prior literature indicates that AUD is only weakly separable from the control group \cite{Adeli2018multilabel,ouyang2020recurrent}, which is echoed in our results by the significantly lower accuracy in the frozen setting (all methods < 65\%, Table \ref{table:adni}) compared to the ADNI experiment.
-However, LSSL still has the fastest converging rate and highest accuracy upon convergence in the fine-tuning setting compared to the baselines (Fig. \ref{fig:lab_convergence}).
-As indicated in our results and a prior study by Alberti and colleagues \cite{alberti2017pitfall}, fully unsupervised pre-training (e.g. VAE-based) does not necessarily guarantee better performance in supervised downstream tasks.
-The challenging AUD classification also takes the RNN longer to converge for several baselines, which is not the case for LSSL.
+Prior literature indicates that alcohol dependence is only weakly separable from the control group \citep{Adeli2018multilabel,ouyang2020recurrent}, which is echoed in our results by the significantly lower bAcc in the frozen setting (all methods $<$ 65\%, Table \ref{table:adni}) compared to the ADNI experiment.
+Nevertheless, all accuracy scores associated with LSSL were significantly better than chance based on the Fisher's exact test ($p<0.001$).
+Moreover, LSSL resulted in the fastest converging rate and highest accuracy upon convergence in the fine-tuning setting compared to the baselines (Fig. \ref{fig:lab_convergence}).
+The more challenging task of classifying alcohol dependence compared to the AD classification also took the RNN longer to converge for several baselines, which was not the case for LSSL.